rhevm-qe-automation/ovirt-ansible/roles/ovirt-engine-rename/README.md

 oVirt Engine Rename
 ===================

-Role to rename ovirt-engine and re-enroll all the related certificates
+Role to change ovirt-engine fqdn and re-enroll all the related certificates

 Target Systems
 --------------